alertlogic/paws-collector/docs/ARCHITECTURE.md

 # PAWS Collector — Architecture Document

 > This document describes the complete lifecycle of a PAWS Collector — from creation through runtime operation to deletion.
-> All diagrams are rendered using Mermaid.
-View in VS Code with the **Markdown Preview Mermaid Support** extension, or on GitHub natively.

 ---